zb87-dev/image-resizing/README.md

 > npm run frontend

+## 8. Open the app

+To run the app, open http://localhost:3001

 ## Running e2e tests

 In order to run e2e tests, open **api** folder and create test.env with appropriate values.
 Then you can run